Loverofart/multi_select_search/README.md

 To start using the package, add the dependencies in your pubspec.yaml and import.
 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.

 1. First, you need a list of items from same Class.
    Your class model **MUST** have `fromJson` & `toJson` method.